driskull/ds2020/OUTLINE.md

 # Outline

 - Thanks Euen
-- The ArcGIS JavaScript API provides ready to use widgets, to help you build great apps without writing a lot of code.
+- The ArcGIS JSAPI provides ready to use widgets, to help you build great apps without writing a lot of code
 - I'd like to show how you can build an impactful app using a few of them
-- Heres the reference page Popup
+- Heres the reference page for Popup
   - Popup gives you info about a feature, is automatically setup on a view
-  - Just like all widgets, easy to customize via settings
+  - Just like all widgets, easy to customize through settings
-  - By default, a zoom to action is on the Popup, but as a developer I can add custom actions alongside it
+  - By default, a zoom-to action is available, but as a developer I can add custom actions next to it
 - Lets look at an example app i've created
   - Here's a webmap of the New York area containing 10 layers
   - each layer shows info about home values in a defined price range
   - I've added a Legend in the top right to display symbology for each layer
-  - [CLICK FEATURE]: get popup information about it
+  - [CLICK FEATURE]: get popup info about it
-  - Zoom to it using the default action
+  - Zoom-to it using the default action
-  - Here I added custom action to open a data table for features layer
+  - Here I've added custom action to open a data-table
   - Next release of JSAPI: adding FeatureTable widget
-    - FeatureTable lets u view rows of attributes for features in a layer
+    - FeatureTable lets u view rows of attributes, for features in a layer
-    - As I scroll table, data loaded dynamically
+    - As I scroll the table, data loaded dynamically
-    - Sort data using column headers
+    - I can also sort data using a column header
-  - You can try out the FeatureTable right now using the /NEXT version JEREMY mentioned
+  - You can try out the FeatureTable right now using the [/NEXT] release JEREMY mentioned a few minutes ago
 - Lets see source for this demo
 - since last DS, we've also added a Swipe widget
   - Here's a SDK sample using Swipe.
   - By swiping, layers are partially displayed which is great for comparing data.
-- Building on demo I showed, I've added multiple Swipes
+- Building on demo I just showed
+  - I've added multiple Swipes to it
   - Each layer now has it's own swipe, that moves as the page is scrolled.
   - As I move up and down, I can compare layers and see patterns
 - JSAPI widgets are also highly customizable
-  - They use a view viewModel pattern so that logic and presentation are kept separated.
+  - By using a view viewModel pattern, logic and presentation are separated.
   - We've made the view and styles open source on GitHub
-  - So you can theme widgets, tweak a widget's design or add functionality
+  - So you can tweak a widget's design or add functionality
 - Additional benefits of these widgets
+  - Easily themable using tooling on Github
   - Internationalized in nearly 40 languages
   - and Developed to be to keyboard & screen-reader accessible
 - We hope these widgets will make it easier to create awesome apps!